 An SMS notification will be sent to your mobile number registered with EPFO.
-Once the claim is processed, the amount will be transferred into your bank account.
-The money usually gets credited within 15-20 days, although no formal time limit has been provided by the EPFO.
+Once the claim is processed, the amount will be transferred to your bank account.
+Although no formal time limit has been provided by the EPFO, the money usually gets credited within 15-20 days.

 When applying for the withdrawal offline, you are required to fill out the Composite Claim Form which serves the purpose of three forms – Form 19 (For Final PF Settlement), Form 10C (For Pension Withdrawal) and Form 31 (For Part-withdrawal of PF amount).

 EPF withdrawal status can be checked online at the EPF member portal.
-You have to login to the portal online and select the “Track Claim Status” in the “Online Services” section.
-You do not have to enter any reference number to check the status.
-The status will be displayed on the screen automatically.
+You have to log in to the portal online and select the ‘Track Claim Status’ in the ‘Online Services’ section.
+Note that you will not have to enter any reference number to check the status; it will be displayed on the screen automatically.

 Benefits of EPF Withdrawal Online

 Making an online EPF withdrawal claim has a number of benefits, some of which are listed below-